Orrslab/ACC_behavior_classification/README.md

 Then, set your custom parameters in section A.i - "Setting parameters and uploading raw ACC and observations data".
 <br>

-What parameters do you need to set?
+What parameters will you need to set?
 - `bout_type` - there are a few possible scenarios to identify each individual ACC bout:
   - `bout_type == device` - the device indicates the start of an ACC bout;
   - `bout_type == time_diff` - the ACC is sampling every X minutes, so you can use the time difference between measurements to identify when a new bout started (you also need to set the `time_threshold`);